MrPowerScripts/reddit-karma-farming-bot/docs/1-getting-started.md

 In your browser, when you are logged in with the Reddit account you want to use, go to this URL: https://www.reddit.com/prefs/apps

 Once there, click the “are you a developer? create an app...” button at the bottom.
 Name the app anything you want, I recommend not naming it Reddit Karma bot.
 Instead, go for something generic like “Test script”.
-Then **cCLICK THE SCRIPT OPTION**, this is important.
+Then **CLICK THE SCRIPT OPTION**, this is important.

 You can leave the description and about URL empty, but you need to put a value for the redirect URI.
 This can be anything as long as it is a valid URL.
 I recommend doing something similar to http://example.com or http://nourl.com.